TheNak976/tera-rust-launcher/README.md

-# Tera Launcher
+# Tera Rust Launcher

 ## Description
-Tera Launcher is a custom game launcher designed for Tera Online.
+Tera Rust Launcher is a custom game launcher designed for Tera Online.
 It provides features such as automatic updates, game file verification, and multi-language support.

 ## Key Features
 - User authentication